ramonlins/EducationHub/Papers/recurrent networks/Tomas Mikolov/Resume - Recurrent neural network based language model.md

 relative
 position ^Wer3OQSZ

-Allow time to be represented by the effect is has on the processing.
-Give dynamic properties, or in other words, the network must be given memory. ^qVESlvTD
+To allow time to be represented, it means give dynamic properties, or in other words, the network must be given memory. ^qVESlvTD

 Adapt ^mL9ftkqc